 Dr. Good served a medical residency from 1973-76 and was Chief Medical Resident in 1976.
 He was fellowship in gastroenterology trained at the University of Pennsylvania from 1976-78.

 Dr. Good has served as the Director of Liver Diseases at Nassau County Medical Center and was for many years Chief, Division of Gastroenterology , Department of Medicine at South Nassau Communities Hospital.
 Dr. Good is an assistant clinical professor of medicine at SUNY Stony Brook.
 He has given hundreds of lectures in his field and has authored numerous papers and abstracts.
-Recently, Dr. Good presented the ACG Theater lecture at the American College of Gastroenterology annual meeting in Chicago, Illinois in October, 2014.
+Dr. Good has presented the prestigious ACG Theater lecture at the American College of Gastroenterology annual meeting in Chicago, Illinois in October, 2014.

-Dr. Good was Chief Medical Officer at Ritter Pharmaceuticals in Los Angeles, California, where he expanded his research interest in the intestinal microbiome.
-Dr. Good's current clinical research activities involve the microbiome, inflammatory bowel disease, irritable bowel syndrome and the application of orally administered gamma globulin to patients with acute and chronic gastro-intestinal disorders.
+Dr. Good has been Chief Medical Officer at Ritter Pharmaceuticals in Los Angeles, California, where he expanded his research interest in the intestinal microbiome.
+Dr. Good's current clinical research activities involve the microbiome, inflammatory bowel disease, irritable bowel syndrome and the application of orally administered gamma globulin to patients with acute and chronic gastrointestinal disorders.

-Dr. Good is the former C.E.O. of Compassionate Care Center of NY and has had a long interest in research application of the physiology of natural molecules to multiple disease states.
-Currently, Dr. Good is the C.E.O. of New Century Health Alliance, L.L.C., a Continuing Medical Education Company certified to provide 6.25 AMA PRA credits for education in the area of medical marijuana treatment.
+Dr. Good is the former CEO of Compassionate Care Center of NY and has had a long interest in research application of the physiology of natural molecules to multiple disease states.
+Dr. Good remains actively involved in his medical practice with a consultative gastroenterology and endoscopic practice as well as a robust Concierge Choice internal medicine practice.
+Dr. Good is still accepting new patients in his medical practice.

 Qualifications and Experience